The Sultans Trail offers internship to students from Scientific Universities and Applied Universities, in the field of:

 Jesper Vlaar, from the Breda University of Applied Sciences, (BUaS), International Tourism Management, conducts his internship between September 7, 2020, and January 22, 2021.

-During this period he will be involved in various projects like Organising a Promo-cycling tour in the summer of 2021, the development of a marketing plan and the marking of the cycling trail.
+During this period he was involved in Organising a Promo-cycling tour in the summer of 2021, the development of a marketing plan and the marking of the cycling trail.

 Novalga Aniswarea (Aga), from the University of Wageningen, department of Tourism and Environment, conducted his Internship, between April 13 and July 24, 2020.
 During his internship, he developed 18 project ideas that could help the Sultans Trail to generate activities supporting its goals.
 From these 18 he executed the following projects: